bradfrost/atomic-design/chapter-1.md

 Oh wait.

 ## Our paginated past
 The _page_ has been with us for a long time now.
 A few millennia, actually.
-The first books were thick slabs of clay created about 2,000 years ago, which quickly replaced scrolls as the preferred way to consume the written word. *(note: footnote referring back to The Shallows)*.
+The first books were thick slabs of clay created about 2,000 years ago, which quickly replaced scrolls as the preferred way to consume the written word.
 And while reading technology has come a long way – from parchment to paperback to pixels – the concept of the page holds strong to this day.

 The page metaphor has been baked into the lexicon of the Web since the very beginning.
 Tim Berners-Lee invented the World Wide Web so that he, his colleagues at CERN, and other academics could easily share and link together their world of *documents*.
 This document-based, academic genesis of the Web is why the concept of the *page* is so deeply ingrained in the vocabulary of the internet.